suncoast-devs/handbook/lessons/cs-api-build/reading/00-intro.md

+---
-## Introducing a new dotnet template
+title: Introducing a new dotnet template
+---

 In other lessons we have used `dotnet new console` to create our application that run in the terminal.
 Now we will be using a different template, one that